microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 // All subsequent bytecode passed to the runtime and debug layer for creating state objects / PSOs etc.
 // will be validated.
 If a validator implementation can't be located, the state creation will fail.
 ```

-### Compatibility

-This proposal is fully backwards compatible to older shader models since the
-existing runtime hash validation applies except when experimental shader models
-are enabled.

-When this change is introduced to DXC all shaders compiled by DXC will either
-contain a valid hash, contain the `PREVIEW` hash, or fail validation and not
-produce an output.

-The only exception will be the case where validation is intentionally disabled
-(as with the `-Vd`) flag.
-In that case the hash data in the container will be
-zero'd.

-### Concerns About Invalid DXIL

-As this proposal has been discussed concerns have been raised about allowing
-invalid DXIL into the runtime.
-Due to existing use cases that bypass validation
-and the ready availability of the DXIL hash, non-validated DXIL is already going
-into the runtime and drivers.

-The primary concern expressed from external partners was that driver developers
-would needlessly spend time chasing bugs that prove to be caused by invalid
-DXIL.
-The concerned parties agreed that the D3D runtime running DXIL validation
-in the debug layer would provide sufficient tooling to mitigate that concern.

-A separate concern was raised about the possibility that pre-release shader
-model features could infiltrate production shaders.
-While the changes in this
-proposal may seem to make that more likely, this is unlikely to be a significant
-concern.
-Adoption of new shader model features in production software generally
-takes years.
-It is extremely unlikely that a product would use a
-multiple-year-old preview compiler for generating final compiled shaders for a
-title.
-The high rate of bugs in preview compilers contributes to making this
-even less likely.

 ## Appendix 1: DXIL Hashing Algorithm